ElektraInitiative/PermaplanT/doc/usecases/assigned/soil_layer.md

        A big brush is used to draw on the soil layer.
   3. The user can check the values at individual spots by clicking on it.
 - **Alternative scenario:**
-  The user accidentally adds or moves a pH values or soil weight classes in the wrong location and uses the app's undo function to correct the mistake.
+  - The user accidentally edits, moves or removes an element and uses undo to correct the mistake.
+  - The user accidentally adds an element and deletes it with the "delete" or "undo" functionality.
 - **Error scenario:**
   The user attempts to edit a soil weight class or pH value in a area that is not within the acceptable range and the app displays an error message.
   The previous values stay unmodified.